-The Life of Mine plan developed in 2011 foresees the end of mining activities in 2023, and closure in 2025.
+The Life of Mine plan developed in 2011 estimated the end of mining activities in 2023, and closure in 2025.
+The mining activities have since been extended till 2025.

-At the end of mining activities in 2023, the final depth of the open pit will be reached at Bench 36, about 30 mamsl (metres above mean sea level).
-Processing of remaining ore stockpiles will continue for another two years, with the final uranium oxide production completed at the end of 2025.
+At the end of mining activities in 2025, the final depth of the open pit will be reached at Bench 36, about 30 mamsl (metres above mean sea level).
+Closure activities will commence once mining activities ceases in 2025.